 - Stay somewhat active: While it is wise to avoid aggravating movements following a rotator cuff injury, it is recommended to perform some gentle movements after a few days.
 Favoring your healthy shoulder too much can lead to stiff joints or total immobility (called frozen shoulder) in your affected shoulder.
 Your doctor can recommend some rotator cuff injury exercises do to while you are healing.

 Your doctor may advise you to seek physical therapy in the weeks following a rotator cuff injury.
 Rotator cuff injury physical therapy is designed to heal your injury, improve rotator cuff range of motion, increase muscle flexibility, and facilitate balanced shoulder muscle strengthening.
 To relieve the pain and inflammation, your doctor may give you steroid injections as a short-term rotator cuff injury treatment.
 In more serious cases, where a patient has a tear in her/his rotator cuff, surgery may be required.

 Rotator Cuff Injury Compensation

 If you have suffered a rotator cuff injury on the job or due to another party’s wrong or negligence, please contact us to learn more about your legal rights and options.
-Our qualified attorneys at Oshman & Mirisola can evaluate your claim to determine liability and help you seek compensation for your losses and suffering.
+Our qualified attorneys at The Oshman Firm can evaluate your claim to determine liability and help you seek compensation for your losses and suffering.
 We offer a free consultation so that you can learn more with no obligation.